ziegs/schwab1099b/README.md

    `> addEntries()`

    This will add more entries.
-Ideally you should have 24 entries available and the button to add more should be gone.
+Afterward you should ideally have 24 entries available and the button to add more should be hidden.
 If not, manually push the add more entries button until it's gone.
 (I couldn't find the right delay amount to make this work automatically 100% of the time.)